RealNetworks: Helix

 Helix is a suite of streaming media software and services intended for digital TV set-top boxes, mobile devices, as well as QuickTime, Flash and other programs.
 It includes the Helix open-source code and the Helix Universal Server, which hosts, distributes and manages digital rights for multimedia content.
 Helix competes with the Windows Media 9 Series from Microsoft, but has a greater emphasis on open-source.
 Helix was announced in July 2002.
 Support for mobile devices was added in November 2005.
 It was discontinued in October 2014.

 Subscription services

 In 2000, one of the initial products, the download manager RealDownload, was already used for pushing small software, such as games, to subscribers' computers.
 On top of the subscription for RealDownload and using its RealVideo streaming technology, a service called GoldPass, including unlimited access for video snippets from ABC and movie previews, was offered to registered users for a monthly $10 fee.
 More content was added through deals with CBS for the reality show Big Brother and NBA basketball.

+RealDownloader

+RealDownloader is a freemium download manager by RealNetworks that downloads embedded Internet videos in multiple formats including MOV and FLV from sites such as YouTube, CollegeHumor, Facebook, Funny or Die and Dailymotion.
+This software utility lets users share downloaded videos on social networks and transfer them to their mobile devices.